5 Media Interview Mistakes: That Could Crucify Your Career

-On the flip side did you know that now with YouTube and Time Machine that what you say could haunt you forever?
+On the flip side did you know that now with YouTube, TikTok, Instagram and Time Machine that what you say could haunt you forever?

 Once a video of you is posted or something you said shows up on the Internet there’s no way to take it back.
 With the advent of technology what you say will stay around in eternity and anyone can access it at any time.

-This is why it makes it so important that you pay attention to what you say and how you say it — before you blast it out.
+This is why it is so important that you pay attention to what you say and how you say it — before you blast it out.